iamkirankumaryadav/GenAI/README.md

 - Based on the discriminator's feedback, the generator refines its approach to create more realistic data in the next round.

 **Use cases of GANs**
-- Generate realistic images through text-based prompts or by modifying existing images.
+- Generate realistic images through text-based prompts or by modifying existing photos.
 - GAN can convert low-resolution images to high-resolution images.
 Turning a black & white image to colour.
 - GAN can be used for data augmentation to create synthetic data with all the attributes of real-world data.
 - GANs can create realistic faces, characters, and animals for animation and video.